googleapis/java-cloud-bom/site/content/docs/_index.md

 If you are using [Google Cloud Client Libraries](https://cloud.google.com/apis/docs/client-libraries-explained), the recommended approach is to use the [BOM](https://cloud.google.com/java/docs/bom) to ensure dependency compatibility.

 This site contains Javadoc reference documentation for the latest published Cloud SDK modules.
-It contains the same content that is available on [Google Cloud Java Library Reference](https://cloud.google.com/java/docs/reference), just in the raw Javadoc format that may be more familiar to Java developers.
+It contains the same content that is available on [Google Cloud Java Library Reference](https://cloud.google.com/java/docs/reference), just in the standard Javadoc format that may be more familiar to Java developers.

-You can select the libaries-bom version on the lefthand side.

 ---